 Experience shows that the longer you have to gather supporting data for your entry the better, especially if those supplying you with data are not to be put under undue pressure to supply statistics and other information for case studies.

-We advise you to read through the award winning case studies on this site.
-We have selected some examples of particularly well written case studies below for you to reference when writing your submission, as a guide to style and how much detail should be given.
-Remember to stick to the word counts and page limits set out in the current entry pack.
+Additionally, you may find it helpful to read through the award winning case studies on this site.
+We have selected some examples of particularly well written case studies below as a guide to style and how much detail should be given.
+Remember to keep to the page limits set out in the current entry pack.

 Unlike most other design competitions, the DBA Design Effectiveness Awards are judged on written submissions.
-Visuals are only used to give judges an appreciation of the scope and nature of the design work.
-It is in your interest to produce a well presented, clearly written and logically argued case.
+2019 entries are anonymised with no art-working of a PDF required (although shortlisted winners will be asked to do this when they are notified of their win).
+It is in your interest to produce a well presented, clearly written case.
+Use powerful metrics and measures and, where possible, use research that is independent of client or consultancy.

-The key parts of your entry are those describing the project objectives, evaluating the outcome against those objectives, and demonstrating that design made a specific contribution to the project's commercial success.
+The key parts of your entry are those describing the project objectives, evaluating the outcome against those objectives, and demonstrating that design made a specific contribution to the project's success.
 There is not one pre-determined route that can be applied to each project in order to assess effectiveness.
-Download our reference guides Tips on using data in your entry and Tips for evaluating design effectiveness to help you with your entry.
+Use the multitude of support within the Entry Pack 2019 to gain some ideas for the influencing factors and metrics - think laterally about the measurement criteria you use, if your work has had a measurable impact in an area of the business, include it!

 Make sure you read the rules of entering carefully and stick to them.
-Remember to stick to the word counts specified in the entry pack.
+Remember to stick to the page count specified in the entry pack.

 Never miss a deadline, sign up to receive alert emails.